 Specific risk control measures

 The field of vision shall not be reduced by the lens, including in case of reasonably foreseeable dislocation or imprecise placing.
-The lens shall permit transmission of at least sufficient light for adequate visibility under any condition of use.
+The lens shall permit transmission of sufficient light for adequate visibility under any condition of use.

 All materials of the lens and the inner side of its primary packaging, including its storage solution, shall be biocompatible, non-irritating and non-toxic.
 In addition, the substances used for colouring of or printing on the contact lenses shall not leach under the intended conditions of use.

-Lenses and the inner side of their primary packaging, including its storage solution shall be sterile and non-pyrogenic..
+Lenses and the inner side of their primary packaging, including its storage solution shall be sterile and non-pyrogenic.
 If in contact with the eye, the storage liquid shall not injure the cornea, eye and the surrounding tissue.

-Given that lenses may not be fitted by a qualified eye care professional, they shall be designed so as not to compromise the health of the cornea, eye and surrounding tissue.
+Lenses shall be designed so as not to compromise the health of the cornea, eye and surrounding tissue.
 Lens features such as low oxygen permeability, imprecise placing, dislocation, sharp edges, abrasion, unequal mechanical pressure distribution shall be considered.

-If the lens is for multiple use, the manufacturer shall either provide effective maintenance liquids and means for cleaning and disinfecting together with the lens covering the entire lifetime, or specify the required maintenance liquids and means for cleaning and disinfecting.
-The manufacturer shall also either provide or specify any further accessories of the lens or parts thereof.
+As regards lenses for multiple use, the manufacturer shall either provide effective maintenance liquids and means for cleaning and disinfecting together with the lens sufficient for the entire lifetime of the lens, or indicate the required maintenance liquids and means for cleaning and disinfecting.
+The manufacturer shall also either provide or indicate any other equipment or tools for the maintenance and cleaning of the lenses for multiple use.

-If the lens is for multiple use, the maximum number of re-uses and maximum duration of use(s) (e.g. in hours per day and/or number of days) shall be validated by the manufacturer.
+As regards lenses for multiple use, the manufacturer shall validate the maximum number of re-uses and maximum duration of use (for example in hours per day and/or number of days).

-Manufacturers shall take into account the need for using eye drops to compensate for dryness.
-Such eye-drops and their criteria for suitability shall be identified and described to the user;
+Manufacturers shall consider whether eye drops need to be used to compensate for dryness.
+Where such eye-drops are needed, manufacturers shall define criteria to demonstrate their suitability;

 Manufacturers shall establish a procedure for the identification of any undesirable side-effects by the user and how to deal with them, including reporting to the manufacturer of such undesirable side-effects;

-The instructions for use and label shall be designed and written to be understandable by a lay person and enabling the lay person to safely use the device.
+The instructions for use and the label shall be designed and written in a manner so that they can be understandable by a lay person and that enables a lay person to use the device safely.

 Information for safety